All postsTrends

 Every new year brings a wave of trend forecasting, and most of it is worth ignoring.
 The fashion industry needs you to buy new things; that's the engine that drives the trend cycle.
 Your wardrobe doesn't need to respond to every prediction.

 That said, some emerging trends align with classic dressing principles and represent genuine evolution rather than novelty.
-These are the ones worth paying attention to.
+These are the ones worth paying attention to — especially if you use Sartano to test them against your existing taste before you buy.

 How to Think About Trends